SamirIngley/Desktop-Profiles/README.md

 * 3 of the most common paths for locations of Applications on Mac are there shown at the bottom between the short lines, just like in the picture, copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`

 ## :boom: Problems??
 Errors?? - Need more paths??
-Or apps??
+Or downloaded new apps??

 If you run into ANY problems with opening apps, you've downloaded new apps, or added incorrect paths while setting up, or you move your folder:
 -> Delete the appDir.txt, delete the .env file, and if you did `go build` - also delete the binary file `desk` but NOT `desk.go`